Our focus on gender equality.

 We have a strong focus on gender equality and have put substantial effort into championing the achievements of inspiring and influential women.

 In 2019 we decided to build on the work we'd already done in the area of gender pay and investigate further.
-In some countries, like the United Kingdom, large businesses are required to publicly report on their gender pay gap every year.
+In some countries, like Australia and the United Kingdom, large businesses are required to publicly report on their gender pay gap every year.
 This is not the case in New Zealand.

 Our work.